1. What type of academic calendar does Baylor use?

 10. What type of housing is available for students?

-Baylor University is committed to providing residence halls and apartments where students can form friendships, cultivate social and leadership skills, and grow in integrity and faith.
-Currently, 40 percent of students live on campus.
-Freshmen are required to live on campus for one year.
+Baylor University is committed to providing residence halls and apartments where students can form friendships, cultivate social and leadership skills and grow in integrity and faith.
+Currently, 38 percent of students live on campus.

-Multiple housing options are available to Baylor students.
-There are traditional freshmen residence halls, several Living and Learning Centers that provide partnerships with academic departments, upperclassmen apartments, and residential colleges.
 Accepted students apply for housing when they pay their enrollment deposit.
-Specifics regarding residence hall policies and amenities can be found on the
+Specifics regarding residence hall policies and amenities can be found on the Campus Living & Learning website.

 11. What does it mean to be a Christian university?